 Since always, Linux has been Geek’s play zone.
-But with Ubuntu’s arrival the world of Linux Desktop has been changed.
-It has revolutionised the computing world by simplifying Linux and truly has lived up to its motto “Linux for human beings”.
+But with Ubuntu’s arrival in the world of Linux Desktop has been changed.
+It has revolutionized the computing world by simplifying Linux and truly has lived up to its motto “Linux for human beings”.

 As the popularity of Ubuntu increases, more and more new users are willing to give a try to this awesome operating system.
 Since a number of these users are beginners with Linux and have close to zero experience with command line, it is very important to provide them with enough support to lean in Linux world.

 Huge online resource:

 Ubuntu has a vast collection of documentation that details each and everything.
 Its official forum and Ask Ubuntu gives users a very comforting place to ask their relatively (ahem) small and big problems.
 Apart from that there are several (hundreds or may be thousands) blogs to solve the problem one faces with Ubuntu.
 Of course, It’s F.O.S.S. and Computer And You are among them :)

 But despite of all that, one might need a book for Ubuntu for several reasons.
 First, a book provides a view from ground, explaining every aspects in detail.
 Second, one may not be online all the time to access the resource.
 A book comes handy for offline usage.
 In this post we’ll see some Free Ubuntu books for beginners.

 1. Ubuntu Manual

 Ubuntu Manual is the official book from Ubuntu for a quick understanding of Ubuntu and basic tutorials and on how to install and use it.
 Each time Ubuntu releases a new version of its OS, it also releases its corresponding manual which is free to download.
 Link to Download Ubuntu Manual.